ShamelLakin/ShamelLakin.github.io/_posts/2020-02-05-random_ruby_basics.markdown

 my_bank_account = 25

 if my_bank_account_balance > 50
   puts "I'm eating steak!"
 elsif my_bank_account == 30
   puts "Olive Garden it is"
 else
   puts "I'm eating a slice of pizza" end
 ```

-This is saying "If" my_bank_account is greater than 50 print this message, else if my_bank_account equals 30 print this special message, otherwise if none of these conditions are true then print the "I'm eating pizza" message.”
+This is saying "If" my_bank_account is greater than 50 print this message,` elsif` my_bank_account equals 30 print this special message, otherwise if none of these conditions are true then print the "I'm eating pizza" message.”

 The cool thing about If statements is that we can have nested `If` statements inside another.
 Let's take an example: